PRIMITIVE CALCULATORS

 but seeing how difficult life was for fellow expats the Birthday Party and

 Whirlywhirld, they decided instead to take an indefinite break.
-A self-titled live album came out in

 the early 1980's and the band reformed briefly in 1986 to perform a live version of